algolia/angular-instantsearch/community-website/src/community-project-boilerplate-docgen/src/guides/server-side-rendering.md

   this.instantSearchConfig = {
     searchParameters,
-    appId: "latency",
-    apiKey: "6be0576ff61c053d5f9a3225e2a90f76",
     indexName: "ikea",
     urlSync: true,
-    createAlgoliaClient: createSSRAlgoliaClient({
+    createAlgoliaClient: createSSRSearchClient({
       makeStateKey,
       HttpHeaders,
       transferState: this.transferState,
-      httpClient: this.httpClient
+      httpClient: this.httpClient,
+      appId: "latency",
+      apiKey: "6be0576ff61c053d5f9a3225e2a90f76"
     })
   };
 }
 ```

+**You cannot use `routing: true` option instead of `urlSync: true` yet, there is an issue with Preboot that will randomly render a blank page**

 ### 4. Wrapping up